-Linville Gorge Trail aka Linville River Trail is a 20.6 mile moderately trafficked out and back trail located near Linville Falls, NC that features a waterfall and is rated as difficult.
+Linville Gorge Trail aka Linville River Trail is a 20.6 mile moderately trafficked out and back trail located near Linville Falls, North Carolina that features a waterfall and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.

 Linville Gorge Trail is a 11.5 mile trail located near Morganton, North Carolina that features a waterfall.
 The trail is only recommended for very experienced outdoorsmen and primarily used for birding, camping & hiking and is accessible year-round.